Gormley GO Station: Services

-As of September 2021, Gormley Station is served by five southbound train trips to Union Station on weekday mornings, and six northbound trips returning northbound on weekday evenings.
+As of April 2024, Gormley Station is served by four southbound train trips to Union Station on weekday mornings, and five northbound trips returning northbound on weekday evenings.
 A handful of additional trips between Gormley and Union Station are operated by GO Transit bus route 61 outside of peak periods.

+Transit connections

+Starting 28 April 2024, a new on-request service is being offered from Gormley GO station that provides connection to York Region Transit routes 24 Woodbine and 90 Leslie, as well as the adjacent service area in Gormley.
+The service will be available weekdays between 6 am and 9 am, as well as between 4 pm and 8 pm, and can be booked using the YRT On-Request App.